Whitworth carted off field; Brees sidelined with rib injury - WHIZ News

 Los Angeles Rams veteran left tackle Andrew Whitworth was consoled by several teammates as well as Seattle Seahawks quarterback Russell Wilson before he was taken off the field on a cart with an injured left knee late in the first half Sunday.

-In New Orleans, Drew Brees was on the sideline at the start of the third quarter and questionable to return with a rib injury.
+In New Orleans, Drew Brees missed the second half of a 27-13 victory against the San Francisco 49ers with a rib injury.
 He was hurt when he was sacked by San Francisco’s Kentavius Street, who was flagged for a personal foul for landing most of his body weight on the 41-year-old quarterback.

-Brees was replaced by Jameis Winston at the start of the second half against San Francisco.
+Brees was replaced by Jameis Winston at the start of the second half.
 Brees stood waiting with his helmet on while Winston and Taysom Hill took warmup snaps.

-Brees has been limited with a shoulder ailment the past two weeks at practice but played his best game of the season last week against Tampa Bay.
+“When I came out in the second half and started throwing the ball (to warm up), it became really apparent that I wasn’t going to be effective,” Brees said.
+“I’m not sure what tomorrow holds, but you can know I’m going to do everything I can to be as effective as I possibly can for next week.”

+It’s unclear who will start at quarterback when the Saints face Atlanta next weekend.

 Whitworth, a 15-year NFL veteran and the cornerstone of the Rams’ offense under Sean McVay, was injured when K.J.
 Wright accidentally hit the side of Whitworth’s leg.